 Check your status during HIV Testing Week

-National HIV Testing Week starts tomorrow (November 17) and people in Wandsworth are being urged to take a quick, simple and free test to check their HIV status.
+National HIV Testing Week starts on November 16 and people in Wandsworth are being urged to take a quick, simple and free test to check their HIV status.

 The council’s public health department is supporting the national campaign and is working with NHS and community partners to make sure there are a wide range of options for local people to get a free, fast and confidential HIV test.

 Regular HIV testing events are also held across the borough by the council’s partner Spectra.
 Visit https://spectra-london.org.uk/all-events/

 If you’d rather take the test in the comfort of your own home, and you have no obvious symptoms of HIV, you can order a free postal test at www.test.hiv.

 If you have any questions about national HIV Testing Week, visit hivpreventionengland.org.uk.
-You can also visit It Starts With Me on Facebook, follow @startwithme on Twitter and tweet using #HIVTestWeek and #imtesting.
+You can also visit It Starts With Me on Facebook, follow @startswith_me on Twitter and tweet using #HIVTestWeek.